FailAcademy/learning/web-dev-foundation/_slides/01-html-css/01-intro-to-html-slides.md

 </html>
 ```

-Try copying that HTML into a code editor, save the file as `index.html`, and open the file in your favourite web browser.
+Let's copy that HTML into a code editor, save the file as `index.html`, and open it in a web browser.

 ---
 class: center, middle